ALA3DR/ansible-role-carbon-relay-ng/README.md

 Duologic.carbon-relay-ng
 ========================

 This role configures and installs carbon-relay-ng with the OS package manager.
+Tested CentOS 7.

 Requriments
 -----------